-Now, a study in the British Medical Journal indicated that extremely small particles of air pollution were associated with increased hospitalizations for a wide range of common illnesses among people aged 65 and older.
+A study in the British Medical Journal indicated that extremely small particles of air pollution were associated with increased hospitalizations for a wide range of common illnesses among people aged 65 and older.

 This study suggested that some diseases that have rarely been studied in this context were associated with increased risks of hospitalization.

 - Kidney failure

 - Intestinal obstructions

 - Urinary tract infections

 “Research like this reinforces the importance of paying attention to air quality reports, particularly for people who have underlying conditions like asthma and obstructive lung disease,” says Dr. Senora Nelson, who practices family medicine at Advocate Trinity Hospital in Chicago.
 Dr. Nelson expressed special concern for African Americans living in inner city and urban areas, where air pollution is often worse and options for avoiding poor quality air may be limited.

 Researchers studied the effect of short-term (1 or 2 days) exposure to PM 2.5 particles, which are just 2.5 micrometers in diameter.
 They can include dust, dirt, soot and smoke.
 They are small enough to pass through the lungs into the bloodstream.
 The levels observed were lower than World Health Organization air quality guidelines.

 Previous research had established that exposure to these tiny particles increases the risk of hospitalization and death from heart and lung diseases, Parkinson’s disease, diabetes, phlebitis, thrombophlebitis and thromboembolism.